 The rise of e-money and digital money transfers have made this even more challenging.
 It’s often harder to know who you are doing business with.

-The best way to protect your business is to ensure you have a platform that can perform AML checks and meet all regulatory requirements.
+The best way to protect your business is to ensure that you have a platform that can perform AML checks and meets all regulatory requirements.

 But with so many solutions on the market how do you know how to choose the right one?